onvif/media-signing-framework/README.md

 └── tests
 ```

-The repository is split into a library and tests.
-The library is further organized in
+The repository is split into three parts; a library accompanied by tests and examples.
+The
-[source code](./lib/src/) and [plugins](./lib/plugins/).
-The source code includes all
+library is further organized in [source code](./lib/src/) and [plugins](./lib/plugins/).
-necessary source files for both signing and validation, and there is no conceptual
+The source code includes all necessary source files for both signing and validation, and
-difference in building the library for signing or for validation (device or client).
+there is no conceptual difference in building the library for signing or for validation
+(device or client).

-The signing part is in general device specific.
-Therefore, the framework uses the concept
+The signing part is in general device specific, in particular in how the private key is
+accessed and used for signing.
+Therefore, the framework uses the concept of signing
-of signing plugins which implements a set of
+plugins which implements a set of
 [interfaces](./lib/src/includes/onvif_media_signing_plugin.h).
 The framework comes with
 both a threaded and an unthreaded signing plugin.